benjaminbellman/benjaminbellman/README.md

 -->

 ### About Me
-I'm an avid learner abd data enthusiast.
-Currently a part-time data consultant at 2.0 Group and student in Springboard's 6 month Data Science program.
+I'm an avid learner and data enthusiast.
+Currently a part-time consultant at 2.0 Group and Data Science student in Springboard's 6-month program.
 - 4 years professional experience in the non-profit, solar, fin-tech startup, and computer software industries in cross-hybrid roles.
 - 🔭 Currently working on projects which bridge gaps between Business Analytics and Data Science.
 - 👨‍ Looking to join a growth product / marketing team as a full time Data Analyst / Scientist.